johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 ### Kidnapper Movements
 Day 1: Lay low at the racetrack, Knick will go to the night market (early) to buy sleeping draughts for esmellia and to chat quickly with Kaire and Moser Wormwool.
 Turns out Knick has to track the party for a while and eventually finds out they're staying at the caverns?
 Knick does not tell Kaire about the prior run-in with the party (their alliance is tenuous).

 Day 2: Rhedda and Knick get word from Benevolence.
 Decide to use Chaz to entrap the party in the Birdfoot tunnels.
-These plans get moved up because the party is asking around the racetrack. -> [[The Pigeon Hole]]
+These plans get moved up because the party is asking around the racetrack. -> [[The Pigeon Hole]] -> Knick frickin' **dies**...

-Day 3: As members of the berendsen family.
-Rhedda and knick must work security at the frank and ophelia's wedding.
-They resent taking moser's orders but are trying not to make a scene.
+Day 3: As a member of the Berendsen organization.
+Rhedda has must work security at the Frank and Ophelia's wedding.
+She is actively looking to be useful.

-Day 4:
+Day 4: Rhedda meets with ophelia at Berendsen Manor, Ophelia offers to buy Rhedda out, on the condition Rhedda ties up the loose end.
+Rhedda tries to track down

-Day 5: enact smuggling bust, all they really need to do is bribe the guards more than Manfred does, and make sure an AEC supervisor is there to see it.
+Day 5: Esmellia is moved to Berendsen Manor

 Day 6: